An umbilical hernia during pregnancy arises due to the increasing intra-abdominal pressure caused by the growing uterus.

 A popped-out belly button, often called an “outie,” is common during the second and third trimesters of pregnancy.
 It does not cause any trouble until it turns into a hernia.

 Also, nausea and vomiting may be misunderstood for pregnancy symptoms.
-However, if there persists pain in the region surrounding your navel with a reducible or irreducible bulging in that area, it can be confirmed as an umbilical hernia.
+However, if there persists pain in the region surrounding your navel with a reducible or irreducible bulging in that area, These symptoms can sometimes be confused with other navel displacement symptoms, which may not always indicate a hernia.

 Complications and Risks of an Umbilical Hernia During Pregnancy